rot13maxi/awesome-labitbu/README.md

 ## Labitbu Viewing Tools
 - https://labitbu-extractor.lovable.app - Labitbu Extractor: paste in a transaction to render your labitbu
-- https://pob.studio - Labitbu Extractor and visualizer: paste any transaction and renders labitbu.
+- https://pob.studio - Labitbu Extractor and visualizer: paste any transaction and renders labitbu (paste txid into the search box to render an image, click the image and then select "Show Details").
 - https://ordinals.com/content/e2102e01694cf856346e73b409f6aace291e486a0cacc513dfa831346007e6cfi0 - onchain labitbu parser. pass the txid as a param, or make it a delegate for a labitbuscription. for example: https://ordinals.com/content/e2102e01694cf856346e73b409f6aace291e486a0cacc513dfa831346007e6cfi0?txid=29e6a20c72cdcb5398eb2e92800824b95e9162277a2f0ff53a70c7a186ec4a3f